jum/caddy-docker-proxy-redis/README.md

       caddy_1.reverse_proxy: "unix//run/containers/example-www.sock"
 ```

-This assumes that container serving the example.com domain is listening
-under a UNIX domain socket and also exposes a /health endpoint that
+This assumes that the container serving the example.com domain is listening under a UNIX domain socket and also exposes a /health endpoint
-should not be recorded in the logs.
+that should not be recorded in the logs.

 Recently I started to use ACME DNS verification for some domains, for
 this reason I add the cloudflare caddy DNS module for my DNS provider.